m-eamon/ProductApi/docs/scaffold_controller.md

 ```

 ### Verify
-ProductsController should now be available.
+ProductsController for CRUD operations will now be available.